Paul Wellstone: Aftermath

-Don Hazen, executive editor of Alternet, wrote of the death, "Progressives across the land are in shock as the person many think of as the conscience of the Senate is gone."
 Wellstone died just 11 days before his potential reelection in a crucial race to maintain Democratic control of the Senate.
-Campaigning was halted by all sides.
+Campaigning halted on all sides.
 Minnesota law required that his name be stricken from the ballot, to be replaced by a candidate chosen by the party.
 The DFL selected former Vice President Walter Mondale.

 The memorial service for Wellstone and the other victims of the crash was held in Williams Arena at the University of Minnesota and broadcast live on national TV.
 The lengthy service was dotted with political speeches, open advocacy on political issues, and a giant beach ball batted around the crowd in the style of a beach party.
 Many high-profile politicians attended the memorial, including former President Bill Clinton, former Vice President Al Gore, and more than half the U.S. Senate.
 The White House offered to send Vice President Dick Cheney to the service, but the Wellstone family declined.

 Some criticized the service for having an inappropriate tone and resembling a "pep rally" or "partisan foot-stomp".
 Wellstone campaign manager Jeff Blodgett noted after the event that it had not been scripted and apologized to people who were offended or surprised.
-In his book Lies and the Lying Liars Who Tell Them, Al Franken wrote that "reasonable people of good will were genuinely offended" but argued that conservative media figures exploited outrage at the event for political gain.
-At the time of writing Franken was a comedian and liberal commentator.
-In 2008, Franken was elected to the Senate seat once held by Wellstone.
+In his 2003 book Lies and the Lying Liars Who Tell Them, Al Franken wrote that "reasonable people of good will were genuinely offended" but argued that conservative media figures exploited outrage at the event for political gain.
+At the time of writing, Franken was a comedian and liberal commentator.
+Five years later, in 2008, Franken was elected to the Senate seat once held by Wellstone.

-Minnesota Governor Jesse Ventura, who had stated his preference to appoint a Democrat to serve out the remainder of Wellstone's term through January 2003, was "disgusted" by the event, walking out and later threatening to appoint "an ordinary citizen" instead.
+Minnesota Governor Jesse Ventura, who had stated his preference to appoint a Democrat to serve the remainder of Wellstone's term, was "disgusted" by the event, walking out and later threatening to appoint "an ordinary citizen" instead.
 On November 4, the day before the election, Ventura appointed state planning commissioner Dean Barkley, founder and chair of Ventura's Independence Party of Minnesota, to serve the remaining two months of Wellstone's term; he had run against Wellstone in 1996.
-Coleman received 49.5 percent of the vote to defeat Mondale and win Wellstone's seat.
+Coleman received 49.5% of the vote, defeating Mondale.
 In 2008, he was narrowly defeated (by 312 votes) in his bid for reelection by Franken, in a three-way race that included Barkley.